19 Benefits of Cycling: Top Reasons to Regularly Ride Your Bike

 The good news is that physical activity, especially aerobic exercise such as cycling, has been shown to improve outcomes for those who suffer from these illnesses.
 Cycling can help reduce the amount of medication needed to manage metabolic syndrome.
 In the case of diabetics, exercise helps manage blood sugar levels, and in some cases helping to lower the need for insulin medication.

 Disclaimer: Always consult with a physician before making any change to your routine if you are interested in using exercise as a means to battle symptoms of metabolic syndrome.

 What are the Disadvantages of Cycling?

 In order to maintain a balanced perspective, we will briefly touch on three drawbacks of cycling.
 It is clear however that the pros outweigh the cons substantially, but one should be aware of certain aspects of cycling to stay as safe as possible.

 - Back, buttocks, and wrist pain – Cycling is especially tough on these specific parts of the body when spending long hours in the saddle.
-Lots of pressure over time can lead to aches and pains which should be addressed with ample recovery, cross-training, and mobility work (check out our article on injury prevention & recovery).
+Lots of pressure over time can lead to aches and pains which should be addressed with ample recovery, cross-training, and mobility work.

 - It can be expensive – depending on your level of enthusiasm, and the depth of your wallet, cycling can lead to expensive purchases (easily leading into thousands of dollars) whether it’s the latest bike, equipment, or clothing.
 Yet, it doesn’t have to be if you’re open to buying bikes and equipment second-hand.
 Also, protecting your bike when you’re out and about by using good security practices will help you to avoid expensive replacements.